The Wellbeing Needs of Baby Boomers

 Action: Access to a confidential phone line

-According to our report looking into mental health in the workplace, almost seven out of ten employees (69.1%) would use a confidential mental health helpline provided by their employer if they were experiencing symptoms of a mental health condition.
+According to our report on mental health in the workplace, almost seven out of ten employees (69.1%) would use a confidential mental health helpline provided by their employer if they were experiencing symptoms of a mental health condition.
 This is a simple and cost-effective way to help your employees who are suffering from mental health issues such as depression and anxiety, by providing access to qualified professionals.

 Pension and retirement concerns

-While this report found that Baby Boomers own more than half of the country’s £11 trillion of wealth, a YouGov National survey asked this generation what aspects of reaching 70 concerned them most and just under a third (31%) stated financial insecurity.
+While this report by the Resolution Foundation found that Baby Boomers own more than half of the country’s £11 trillion of wealth, a YouGov National survey asked this generation what aspects of reaching 70 concerned them most and just under a third (31%) stated financial insecurity.
 And while financial stress is worrying to the individual, it’s also bad for business – financial stress costs the UK economy £120.7 billion and 17.5 million working hours.

 Action: Pension workshops